GeroVanMi/retina-health-classification/README.md

 1. **Convolutional Layer:**

-- 6 layers with 2 convolutions, resulting in a total of 12 convolutions
+- The classifier consists of 6 layers, each comprising 2 convolutional layers, resulting in a total of 12 convolutional layers.
-- This increases the number of channels after each convolution layer.
-- The increase in the number of channels corresponds to x2: 3 (RGB) => 16 => 32 => 64 => 128 => 256 => 512
+- The number of channels is doubled after each convolutional layer: from 3 (RGB) to 16, 32, 64, 128, 256 and finally 512.

 2. **Pooling Layer:**

-- Max pooling is carried out after each convolution layer.
-This means that deeper layers have a larger receptive field and therefore contain more of the original image.
+- After each convolution, a max-pooling operation is performed to reduce the spatial dimension and lower the computational cost.
-- After the first two convolution layers, max pooling is performed with kernel size 4.
-This reduces the size of the image so that the training phase does not take too long and the images fit into memory.
+- After the first two convolution layers, max-pooling with a kernel size of 4x4 is applied to quickly reduce the image size, thus shortening the training time and reducing memory requirements.
-- After the other layers, max pooling is performed with kernel size 2 so that not too much information is lost.
+- After the further convolution layers, max-pooling with a kernel size of 2x2 is performed to further condense the representations without losing too much information.

 3. **Fully Connected Layer:**

-- Finally, the input is passed to a Fully Connected Neural Network with 8192 Input Neurons => 4064 Hidden => 256 Hidden => 4 Output
+- The extracted features are then fed into a fully connected neural network:
+  - 8192 input neurons
+  - 4064 neurons in the first hidden layer
+  - 256 neurons in the second hidden layer
+  - 4 output neurons for classification

 ### DoubleEyeClassifier

-1. **Convolutional Layer:**

-- TODO

-2. **Pooling Layer:**

-- TODO
+The DoubleEyeClassifier takes two images as input.
+It consists of two separate feature extractors that extract features from each input image.
+The extracted features are then merged and fed into a neural network.

+1. **Left Feature Extractor and Right Feature Extractor:**
+  - **Convolutional Layer:** 6 layers with 2 convolutional layers each, 12 convolutional layers in total Number of channels increases as follows: 3 (RGB)to 16, 32, 64, 128, 256, 512 and finally 1024.

+  - **Pooling layer:** After the first two layers: Max pooling with kernel size 4x4; After the following layers: Max pooling with kernel size 2x2

+  - **Fully Connected Layer:** Flattening layer for converting the features into a one-dimensional vector

 3. **Fully Connected Layer:**

-- Finally, the input is passed to a Fully Connected Neural Network with 8192 Input Neurons => 4064 Hidden => 256 Hidden => 4 Output
+- The extracted features are then fed into a fully connected neural network:
+  - 8192 input neurons
+  - 2048 neurons in the first hidden layer
+  - 1024 neurons in the second hidden layer
+  - 512 neurons in the third hidden layer
+  - 256 neurons in the fourth hidden layer
+  - 4 output neurons for classification

 ## Model Training